 Director compensation packages should be designed to provide value to directors for their contribution.
 Given that many directors are high-level executives whose personal income levels are generally high, cash compensation may hold little appeal.
 Stock-based incentives on the other hand reinforce the directors' role of protecting and enhancing shareholder value.
 The stock-based component of director compensation should be large enough to ensure that when faced with a situation in which the interests of shareholders and management differ, the board will have a financial incentive to think as a shareholder.
 Additionally, many companies have instituted equity ownership programs for directors.
-Directors should receive stock grants equal to at least three times their annual retainer, as this is considered a reasonable starting point for companies of all sizes and industries.
+Social Advisory Services recommends that directors receive stock grants equal to three times of their annual retainer, as it is a reasonable starting point for companies of all sizes and industries.
 A vesting schedule for director grants helps directors to meet the stock ownership guidelines and maintains their long-term interests in the firm.